-Surgical Patients.
-Visitors are not permitted in the Pre-Operative unit or Post-Anesthesia Care Unit (PACU).
+Outpatient Surgical Patients.
+Visitors are not permitted in the Pre-Operative Unit or Post-Anesthesia Care Unit (PACU).
 Pediatric patients may have one parent or guardian.
 Patients needing additional support may have one caregiver accompany them.
 Families will be called after the procedure and prior to discharge.
 At the time of discharge, a family member/friend will be called to drive to the pick-up area.
 A Surgical Services staff member will bring the patient to the family member at the pick-up location.

 Guidelines for visitors: